cogilabs/GTFOBot/README.md

 The bot is also able to react to some messages, like an `@everyone` ping.

-For instance it can react to messages like "Did we finish R1D1?", "What's the state of R2B1?", "Do you guys know if we are done with R7B3?" with a green checkmark or a red cross, depending of the state of the main objective of that mission.
+For instance it can react to messages like "Did we finish R1D1?", "What's the state of R2B1?", "Do you guys know if we are done with R7B3?" with a green checkmark ✅ or a red cross ❌, depending of the state of the main objective of that mission.

-It also answers to messages like "Thanks Dauda" with a random "You're welcome" message, and react with a question mark when someone says things like "Just ask Dauda".
+It also answers to messages like "Thanks Dauda" with a random "You're welcome" message, and react with a question mark ❔ when someone says things like "Just ask Dauda".

 ## More